gunjanjaswal/Document-Download-Manager-Free/readme.txt

 * **Responsive Design** - Works on all devices
 * **GDPR Compliant** - Clear consent for data collection

-### Pro Features

-* **Mailchimp Integration** - Automatically add document downloaders to your Mailchimp audience
-* **Document-based Tags** - Tag subscribers based on which documents they download
-* **Sync Existing Records** - One-click sync of all existing download records to Mailchimp
-* **Premium Support** - Priority support for all your questions and issues

-### Mailchimp Integration Disclaimer

-*This plugin is not affiliated with, endorsed, or sponsored by Mailchimp®.
-Mailchimp® is a registered trademark of The Rocket Science Group LLC.
-This plugin uses the Mailchimp API but is not certified or officially tested by Mailchimp.
-All Mailchimp® logos and trademarks displayed on this plugin are property of The Rocket Science Group LLC.*

 ### How It Works